xavierespinos/ifile/README.md

 Mostly to create documentation, tests and refactorings.

 Because of limited time i have taken a "make it work first" approach.
 This way I built a skeleton with the main and critical features.
 After that continued with refactoring.
 For example i didn't have a proper design system with constants at the beginning.
 After that the testing part.
 Testing takes quite some time to get configured properly, that's why i have used AI in this part.

+### Development flow?

+I have used a real case flow.
+Create new branches for each feature, open PR, then merge to main branch.

+I have also used squash when mergin.
+In my opinion it gives a better and more clean commit history in the main branch.
+If more atomic commits need to be checked, they can be checked in the PRs.